raju-shrestha/machine-learning-algorithms/Nepali Text Classification Using 20 News Data/README.md

+# Nepali News Classification:
-#nepali_news_classification: Evaluation of machine learning techniques for Nepali news classification.
+Evaluation of machine learning techniques SVM and Naive Bayes for classification of Nepali News into differnt categories.